stan-alam/laser/readme.md

 	- _we can replace server-side rendered pages_

-## developer reference commands

-Curl to create a user:

-	curl -X POST -d "username=username&email=user@gmail.com&password=password" http://localhost:3000/register

-Can collect a refresh token:

-	REFRESH_TOKEN=$(curl -X POST -u username:password http://localhost:3000/login 2> /dev/null)

-Can send that refresh token to get an access token:

-	ACCESS_TOKEN=$(curl -h "Authorization: Refresh $REFRESH_TOKEN" http://localhost:3000/oauth/token)

-Can create a service using that access token:

-	curl -X POST -h "Authorization: Bearer $ACCESS_TOKEN" http://localhost:3000/api/service -d '{"name":"","technology":"go","poc":"user@email.com"}'

-_Substitute with username and password stored in the database or it will fail with 401._

 # refrences

 - [Refresh Tokens](https://www.oauth.com/oauth2-servers/making-authenticated-requests/refreshing-an-access-token/)

-Sample json response from Refresh Tokens reference:

-	{
-	  "access_token": "BWjcyMzY3ZDhiNmJkNTY",
-	  "refresh_token": "Srq2NjM5NzA2OWJjuE7c",
-	  "token_type": "Bearer",
-	  "expires": 3600
-	}

-_Not sure if passing expires matters, since the service has to detect expired tokens from 401 response anyways._

 - [Storing Passwords Securely With PostgreSQL and Pgcrypto](https://x-team.com/blog/storing-secure-passwords-with-postgresql/)

----

-Just adding a note here that I did try to write a modified Users table and query that could conditionally update a timestamp and counter to deal with failed logins, but there was no sane way to pull tokens using it, and the query itself was pretty ugly to look at:

-	UPDATE users SET
-		failed_logins = sq.new_failed_logins,
-		failed_login_at = sq.new_failed_login_at
-	FROM (SELECT
-	CASE WHEN failed_logins > 3
-		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
-		OR password != crypt('abc123', password)
-		THEN failed_logins + 1
-		ELSE 0
-	END new_failed_logins,
-	CASE WHEN failed_logins > 3
-		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
-		OR password != crypt('abc123', password)
-		THEN transaction_timestamp()
-		ELSE failed_login_at
-	END new_failed_login_at,
-	CASE WHEN failed_logins > 3
-		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
-		OR password != crypt('abc123', password)
-		THEN false
-		ELSE true
-	END success
-	FROM users
-	WHERE email = 'user@email.com') AS sq
-	WHERE email = 'user@email.com'
-	RETURNING sq.success;

-_To keep the SQL sane it would make far more sense to properly secure the login route with a redis or cache dbms system for performance and separate checks to rate limit or block on a number failed logins with an expiring counter, which is something redis has built-in support for._